Pranay5519/TubeTalk-Streamlit-App/README.md

 ### 🏠 Home Page

-The landing page provides navigation to all features and an overview of the application.
+The landing page provides navigation to all features and an overview of the application with custom styling for a modern look.

 ### 💬 Chatbot Interface